SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 <br>Note: where # is the number assigned to you
 <br>![](/exercises/ex0/images/BrowseCatalog_shared_00_140.png)

-85. Click on Customers_US2_#.parquet file on the left side scroll down to Glossary and see the associated term 'Add
+85. Select on Customers_US2_#.parquet file and on the right side scroll down to Glossary and see the associated term 'Add
 <br>Note: where # is the number assigned to you
 <br>![](/exercises/ex0/images/Glossary_Catalog_Relationships_00_10.png)

- You can have added a glossary term of 'Address' with a definition, synonym, and keywords.
-You have also created a relationship between 'Address1', 'Address2', and 'Address3' to the glossary term 'Address'
+You have added a glossary term of 'Address' with a definition, synonym, and keywords.
+You have also created a relationship between the glossary term 'Address' and with the Customer_US dataset, as well as, columns within that dataset that make up and address.

  ## Summary

-Now that you have completed your work around the data catalog by uploading datasets, profiling datasets, rating and commenting on datasets, and using the glossary, lets continue by creating and using validation and quality rules.
+Now that you have completed the data catalog by uploading datasets, profiling datasets, rating and commenting on datasets, and using the glossary, lets continue by creating and using validation and quality rules against the data.
 Continue to - [Exercise 2 - Rule Creation, Testing Rule, Rulebooks, and Data Quality Dashboards](../ex1/README.md)